Kendrick Nunn

-Kendrick Melvin Nunn (born August 3, 1995) is an American professional basketball player for the Washington Wizards of the National Basketball Association (NBA).
-He played college basketball for the Illinois Fighting Illini and the Oakland Golden Grizzlies.
+Kendrick Melvin Nunn (born August 3, 1995) is an American professional basketball player for Panathinaikos of the Greek Basketball League (GBL) and the EuroLeague.

-Nunn played three seasons at the University of Illinois, where he was named to the 2013–14 Big Ten All-Freshman team.
+Nunn played college basketball for three seasons at the University of Illinois, where he was named to the 2013–14 Big Ten All-Freshman team.
 He was dismissed from the Illini after the 2015–16 season, and had to sit out a season after transferring to Oakland University due to National Collegiate Athletic Association (NCAA) transfer rules.
-He won the 2018 Horizon League Men's Basketball Player of the Year award at Oakland after leading the nation in three-point shots made per game.
+He won the 2018 Horizon League Player of the Year award at Oakland after leading the nation in three-point shots made per game.

 After going undrafted in the 2018 NBA draft, Nunn spent the 2018–19 season with the Santa Cruz Warriors of the NBA G League.
 In April 2019, he signed with the Miami Heat and reached the 2020 NBA Finals.
 He was also named to the NBA All-Rookie First Team.
-In August 2021, Nunn signed with the Los Angeles Lakers.
-However, he missed the entire 2021–22 season with a knee injury.
+In October 2023, Nunn signed with Panathinaikos and won the EuroLeague title in his first season in Europe, earning All-EuroLeague First Team honors in the process.

+Nunn won the Alphonso Ford EuroLeague Top Scorer Trophy for the 2025 season and was the first player from Panathinaikos in the new EuroLeague era to win this award.
+He was named EuroLeague MVP in 2025.